 Backs: Terry Wheeler Tony Pastore Wayne Muschialli

-Half-backs: Sandy Morrison Glen Murphy Brett McTaggart
+Half-backs: Sandy Morrison Glenn Murphy Brett McTaggart

 Centre: Alun Owen